mlatti/fragment.js/readme.md

 <script type="module" src="https://cdn.jsdelivr.net/gh/mlatti/fragment.js@1.0.8/src/fragment.js"></script>
 ```

-3. Add the webgl container.
-Tag the target element (which will be broken) with the following id-: #fr-canvas.
+3. Add the webgl container with the following id: `#webgl-container`.
+Tag the target element (i.e. the element which will be broken) with the following id: `#fr-canvas`.
 Make sure these elements are siblings and their parent is relatively positioned.
 ```html
   <div id="webgl-container" style="position: absolute;"></div>
   <div id="fr-canvas"><div >
 ```

 4. Optional: by default, fracture will be triggered by clicking on the target element.
-You can add a trigger element (such as a button) by using the following id: #fr-trigger.
+You can add a trigger element (such as a button) by using the following id: `#fr-trigger`.
 The z-index of this trigger element must be > 1.
 ```html
   <div id="webgl-container" style="position: absolute;"></div>
   <div id="fr-canvas">